Fish and Wildlife Service, Interior.

 Response: We cannot require members of the commercial aquaculture industry to invest or contribute funds for hatchery system upgrades and new construction in beluga sturgeon range countries.
 However, through the permitting system and under the 4(d) rule, we hope to encourage conservation actions for the species, by means of economic incentives, including hatchery production of fingerlings for restocking purposes.

 Artificial sturgeon culture has been used to supplement wild sturgeon stocks in the former Soviet Union since 1959.
 The Soviet hatchery program successfully reared and released millions of sturgeon fingerlings using artificial culture techniques.
 Hatchery programs and restocking efforts were curbed during the early 1990s, however, due to changes in the region's political structure following the dissolution of the Soviet Union.
 The importance of hatchery programs to supplement Caspian Sea sturgeon stocks was quickly recognized, and some hatcheries are operating once again.
-An average of 11.7 million beluga sturgeon fingerlings have been released into the Caspian Sea annually since 1996 (Armstrong and Karpyuk 2003).
+An average of 11.7 million beluga sturgeon fingerlings have been released into the Caspian Sea Start Printed Page 21430annually since 1996 (Armstrong and Karpyuk 2003).
 Secor et al. (2000) estimate that more than 90 percent of the current beluga sturgeon population in the Caspian Sea is of hatchery origin, whereas Armstrong and Karpyuk (2003) estimate a figure closer to 97 percent for the northern Caspian Sea.
 Armstrong (2003) notes that revenues for hatcheries and re-introduction programs are largely derived from the legal trade in sturgeons; therefore, maintenance of Caspian Sea sturgeon stocks is dependent on the existence of that trade.

 Issue 8: Four individuals expressed the opinion that conservation measures undertaken under CITES and by the range countries should be sufficient to conserve Caspian Sea sturgeon populations.